MarcVivas/MyClimate/README.md

 ## API Docs
 The API endpoints are documented in the file named `api_doc.yaml`.
-In order to preview the API endpoints in a friendly UI and interact with it, open [Swagger Editor](https://editor.swagger.io/)and import the file.
+In order to preview the API endpoints in a friendly UI and interact with it, open [Swagger Editor](https://editor.swagger.io/) and import the file.

 ## Hours spent
 - December 2 2022: 16:30 - 19:30 ->  <strong> 3 hours </strong>